SamyGr/DeerConverter/README.md

-# DeerConverter
+# beaconverter
-DeerConverter is a tool to switch between several CNN data types.
+beaconverter is a tool to switch between several CNN data types.

 At the moment, it includes:
 - [YOLO](https://github.com/AlexeyAB/Yolo_mark/issues/60) (You Only Look Once)